1993 World Series: Broadcasting

-The national radio broadcast was also provided by CBS, with Vin Scully and Johnny Bench on the call.
-Locally, the Series was called on WOGL-AM in Philadelphia by Harry Kalas, Richie Ashburn, Chris Wheeler, Andy Musser, and Garry Maddox and on CJCL-AM in Toronto by Jerry Howarth and Tom Cheek.
+CBS Sports covered the World Series on television for the fourth consecutive year; it was also the final World Series in CBS's contract to air Major League Baseball games.
+For the second consecutive year, Sean McDonough served as lead announcer, with Tim McCarver serving as analyst for the fourth consecutive year.
+Pregame and postgame shows saw Andrea Joyce and Pat O'Brien as hosts, while Lesley Visser and Jim Gray were field level reporters.

+CBS Radio was once again the nationwide radio partner (in the US) for the World Series.
+Vin Scully led the broadcast for a fourth consecutive year, with Johnny Bench serving as analyst for the fifth and last time.
+John Rooney served as the pregame and postgame show host.

+The game was heard on radio throughout Canada on a series of stations picking up the feed of CJCL-AM in Toronto, with the game being called by Jerry Howarth and Tom Cheek.
 Cheek's famous call of the Carter home run ("Touch 'em all Joe, you'll never hit a bigger home run in your life!") lives on in Blue Jays folklore.
 Tom Cheek never called another postseason game in his role as voice of the Blue Jays, from which he retired in 2005 prior to his death from brain cancer.

+Locally in Philadelphia, the World Series was called on WOGL-AM by Harry Kalas, Richie Ashburn, Chris Wheeler, Andy Musser, and Garry Maddox.

 The 1993 series was Richie Ashburn's last as a Phillies broadcaster, as he died in 1997.
 Andy Musser also called his last World Series as a member of the Phillies' broadcast team; he retired in 2001 and died eleven years later.
 Game 6 also marked Johnny Bench's final broadcast for CBS Radio after nine years (he would be replaced on CBS Radio's World Series broadcasts by Jeff Torborg), while Harry Kalas would not call another World Series until 2008.
 Kalas later died in 2009 prior to a game at Nationals Park in Washington, D.C.
 Chris Wheeler continued to call games for the Phillies until being released in 2014 and Jerry Howarth continued to call Blue Jays games, moving into the primary play-by-play position following the death of Cheek, until his retirement before the 2018 season.
 Howarth would return to call postseason games when the Blue Jays qualified in 2015 and 2016, where they were eliminated in the ALCS both years.